 After graduating from Rhode Island College in 1872 with a teaching certificate, Peck taught at a high school in East Saginaw, Michigan.
 After two years, Peck decided to continue her studies.
 She wrote to the president of Brown University in hopes of gaining admission and following her father and brother’s footsteps, but was rejected for being a woman.
 In 1874, she enrolled at the University of Michigan, which began to accept women in 1870.
 In 1878, she graduated with a degree in Greek and classical languages, and then earned a master’s degree in Greek in 1881.
 Peck worked initially as a professor of Latin and elocution at Purdue University, being one of the first women in the U.S. to attain such an academic position.

 In 1884, Peck traveled to Germany, where she studied German and French, and took piano lessons.
 She then moved to Greece and became the first woman to attend the American School of Classical Studies in Athens.
 She also took up mountain climbing and began climbing across Europe.
-She returned to the U.S. and taught Latin at Smith College until 1892, when she decided to dedicate herself to the lecture circuit.
+She returned to the U.S. and taught Latin at Smith College, one of the first women’s colleges, until 1892, when she decided to dedicate herself to the lecture circuit.

-An accomplished speaker and suffragist, Peck worked on various political and suffrage campaigns, including Woodrow Wilson’s 1912 presidential campaign.
+An accomplished speaker and women’s suffrage activist, Peck worked on various political and suffrage campaigns, including the 1912 presidential campaign of Woodrow Wilson.
 In 1914, Peck became the president of the Joan of Arc Suffrage League.
 Peck was a founder of the American Alpine Club, became a fellow of the Royal Geographical Society in 1917, and a member of the Society of Women Geographers in 1925.
 In 1928, Mount Huascarán was named Cumbre Aña Peck, in her honor.
 She summited her last peak, Mount Madison in New Hampshire at age 82.
-A scholar, suffragist, mountain climber, and woman of many firsts, Peck died on July 18, 1935 at age 84.
+A woman of many firsts, Peck died on July 18, 1935 at age 84.

 Hannah Kimberley is an educator and author, who is passionate about recovering women from the footnotes of history.
 Her first book A Woman’s Place is at the Top: A Biography of Annie Smith Peck, published by St. Martin’s Press (2017), explores the life and legacy of turn of the century mountaineer and suffragist Annie Smith Peck.
 Kimberley is currently working on her second book featuring another trailblazing, “unladylike” woman.
 She lives in Gloucester, Massachusetts.